AviatrixSystems/Docs/HowTos/TransPeering_OnPrem.rst

 consective network address
 space that is not used anywhere by your company and reserve that as your cloud address space.
 For example, the address space could be 10.220.0.0/16, 10.221.0.0/16, etc.

+You also need to obtain from your network admin the on-prem address space.
+For example, it could be 172.16.0.0/16, 10.10.0.0/16, etc.

 Transit VPC to on-prem IPSEC Tunnel
 ====================================